 C. H. James, Dexter, New Mex., September 10. -I have just received the O. P. A., and there are so many good things in it that I cannot refrain from writing a word.
 Especially do I enjoy the good field reports from such men as Homer L. King, Ervin Waters, J. D. Phillips, J. R. Stewart, Frank Cope, Clovis Cook, and especially my dear son, Jesse E. James.
 It makes my heart rejoice to see these fine young men going on with the good work.
 Keep up the fight, boys, for soon we older ones must leave it with you, and all the work will be left up to the younger men.
-I have been in the song field some this summer, assisting Brethren Phillips and White in a meeting at Menard.
-Texas; lead the singing for Brother Phillips in a meeting at Cleo, Texas, where my son and family visited us over Lord's day; attended the Johnson-Phillips debate at Junction, which was the most pleasant discussion I ever attended, and brotherly love prevailed throughout.
-I also, lead the singfound all things well.
+I have been in the song field some this summer, assisting Brethren Phillips and White in a meeting at Menard, Texas; lead the singing for Brother Phillips in a meeting at Cleo, Texas, where my son and family visited us over Lord's day; attended the Johnson-Phillips debate at Junction, which was the most pleasant discussion I ever attended, and brotherly love prevailed throughout.
+I also, lead the singing for Brother Travis Williams, in a meeting at Eola.
+I attended two services of a meeting, conducted by Brother J. R. Stewart at Van Court.
+I returned home about the first of August, and found all things well.
 I am now thinking of moving to Robert Lee, near Bronte, Texas, to make my home.